 The composition of the gut microbiome

-The human gut microbiome includes more than 1,000 different bacterial species; however, a few different phyla dominate, namely bacteria from four phyla: Bacteroidetes, Firmicutes, Actinobacteria, and Proteobacteria.
-Of these four, Bacteroidetes and Firmicutes are the most abundant phyla in a normal healthy western gut.
-A handful of taxa generally dominant at the lower taxonomic levels, however the composition of these microbes varies considerably, leading to strong inter-individual variation.
-In addition to the few dominant genera, many less abundant taxa are common, including Akkermansia, Bifidobacterium and Escherichia.
-Research has shown that the abundance of a bacteria not necessarily reflect its functional importance, as variations in both common and rare taxa increasingly are found to associate with host health and function.
+The human gut microbiome includes more than 1,000 different bacterial species, with a few dominant phyla, namely: Bacteroidetes, Firmicutes, Actinobacteria, and Proteobacteria.
+Of these, Bacteroidetes and Firmicutes are the most abundant in a normal healthy gut.
+A handful of taxa are generally dominant at the lower taxonomic levels, however, the composition of these microbes varies considerably, leading to strong inter-individual variation.
+In addition to the few dominant genera, many less abundant taxa are common, including Akkermansia, Bifidobacterium, and Escherichia.
+Research has shown that the abundance of bacteria does not necessarily reflect its functional importance as variations in both common and rare taxa increasingly are found to associate with host health and function.

 Pro- and prebiotics

-There are a large number of pre- and probiotic products on the market, usually as additives to yoghurts or taken as food supplements.
-Products containing living microorganisms, for example Lactobacillus acidophilus and Saccharomyces boulardii, must have a beneficial effect to human health to be named a probiotic.
-While probiotics hold a great potential for modifying the human microbiome in a positive way, much work still remain before we can fully harvest the benefits of probiotics.
+There are a large number of pre- and probiotic products on the market, usually as additives to yogurts or taken as food supplements.
+Products containing living microorganisms, for example, Lactobacillus acidophilus and Saccharomyces boulardii, must have a beneficial effect on human health to be named a probiotic.
+While probiotics hold great potential for positively modifying the human microbiome, much work remains before we can fully harvest the benefits of probiotics.
 Numerous placebo-controlled studies have been performed for various indications, and while some show indications for a positive effect, others have not shown convincing results, such as a preventive measure for travel diarrhea.
 Prebiotics are not live microbes, but a substrate that is used by host microbes to bestow a health benefit.
-Although all compounds considered prebiotics are microbiota accessible carbohydrates or fermentable dietary fiber, the reverse is not true.
-The prebiotic concept is an area of current debate
+Although all compounds considered prebiotics is microbiota-accessible carbohydrates or fermentable dietary fiber, the reverse is not true.
+The prebiotic concept is an area of current debate.

 Factors shaping the gut microbiome

-The gut microbiome is shaped by multiple factors, including a complex interaction between its microbial members, the host immune system and nutritional habits.
+The gut microbiome is shaped by multiple factors including a complex interaction between its microbial members, the host immune system, and nutritional habits.
 Shaping factors include both those endogenous (immune system, bile acids, hormones) and exogenous (diet, physical activity, medication) to the host.
 Together these constitute the environment in which the gut microbiome exists and must navigate.
-Active research is ongoing to elucidate the exact factors shaping the microbiome, including an interesting evaluation of the role of competition versus cooperation for shaping the microbiome, a field led by professor Kevin Foster.
+Active research is ongoing to elucidate the exact factors shaping the microbiome, including an interesting evaluation of the role of competition versus cooperation in shaping the microbiome, a field led by professor Kevin Foster.

 The role of the gut microbiome

-The gut microbiome plays an essential role for the health of its host, humans as well as animals.
-Its key functions relate to metabolism, immune system education and regulation, and protection against pathogen invasion.
-If not for the gut microbiome the human body would lack a number of nutrients, including vitamins and amino acids.
+The gut microbiome plays an essential role in the health of its host, humans as well as animals.
+Its key functions are related to metabolism, immune system education and regulation, and protection against pathogen invasion.
+If not for the gut microbiome the human body would lack several nutrients, including vitamins and amino acids.
 Among the essential roles of the gut microbiome is the capacity for fermentation of non-digestible fibers.
-These fibers are nutrients for a group of that produce short chain fatty acids (SCFAs).
+These fibers are nutrients for a group that produces short chain fatty acids (SCFAs).
 The most important SCFAs produced are acetate, propionate, and butyrate, of which acetate is the most abundant.
 Butyrate is an important energy source for the cells that make up the inner lining of the human colon (colonocytes), and lack of SCFA is believed to play a key role in many microbiome-related issues such as leaky gut and local inflammation.
-Butyrate has been linked to a number of important functions including the ability to induce apoptosis of colon cancer cells, and activation of intestinal gluconeogenesis that is relevant for energy balance and diabetes.
+Butyrate has been linked to several important functions such as the ability to induce apoptosis of colon cancer cells and activation of intestinal gluconeogenesis which is relevant for energy balance and diabetes.
 Also, propionate is important for glucose homeostasis as it regulates gluconeogenesis in the liver and is involved in satiety signaling.
-Finally, acetate plays important roles for the regulation of metabolism in extra-intestinal tissues including cholesterol metabolism and lipogenesis.
+Finally, acetate plays an important role in the regulation of metabolism in extra-intestinal tissues including cholesterol metabolism and lipogenesis.

-In addition to the microbiomes many roles for normal human function, it has also been extensively related to the development and progression of many diseases.
-Over the last years there has been found a direct link between the gut microbiome and mental health.
-Research show that the intestinal microbiota can affect the brain’s normal function and development.
-Comparison of children with and without ADHD or autism have found that patients with these conditions have a gut bacterial composition that is different from patients without.
-But also cancers, inflammatory and autoimmune conditions and metabolic diseases such as diabetes has been linked to the gut microbiome.
-And we have seen an increasing interest in the ability of the gut microbiome to affect drug metabolism thereby affecting the amount of active drug made available to the host.
+In addition to the microbiome’s many roles for normal human function, it has also been extensively related to the development and progression of many diseases.
+Over the last years, there has been found a direct link between the gut microbiome and mental health.
+Research shows that the intestinal microbiota can affect the brain’s normal function and development.
+A comparison of children with and without ADHD or autism has found that patients with these conditions have a gut bacterial composition that is different from patients without.
+But also, cancers, inflammatory and autoimmune conditions, and metabolic diseases such as diabetes have been linked to the gut microbiome.
+And we have seen an increasing interest in the ability of the gut microbiome to affect drug metabolism thereby affecting the number of active drugs made available to the host.